 Is there anything I can do to support my child’s learning in September?

 We will be providing a holiday homework pack for students to engage with over the summer holiday and strongly recommend that parents and carers support with this where possible.

 Are there any books for my child to read that will help them to get ahead?

 Our school website has a designated page for literacy, including a list of books that students can read to improve their reading ages.
-Further academic reading that is linked to their curriculum will be published when they arrive in September.
+This can be found here.

 How often do the students get homework?

 Our expectations on homework are set out here.
 Our students receive homework in each subject once a week at Key Stage 3.